j-bruel/Register/README.md

 ### Building with

-Now, let take a look on how to build a custom application with the cRegister library.
+Now, let take a look on how to build a custom application with the cRegister library on linux or MacOS environment.

 You must link the library in your CMakeLists.txt.